vl-rewardbench/VL_RewardBench/README.md

 ```

 # Metric
 You can use `cal.py` to evaluate the model's performance.
-Simply update the data path in the script to match your dataset.
+Simply update the data path in the script to match the output file.